 Past investigations indicate that not all states perform timely inspections on veterinary practices as required by law and may not adequately follow up on inspection violations or licensing requirements.

-AAHA-accredited hospitals undergo comprehensive ON-SITE EVALUATIONS every three years in order to maintain their accredited status.
+AAHA-accredited hospitals undergo comprehensive ON-SITE EVALUATIONS typically every three years in order to maintain their accredited status.

 Veterinary State Board Websites